royborgen/bringtrack/README.md

 # BringTrack
-BringTrack is a script that uses bring.no's API to track parcels sent via Bring, the mail postal provider in Norway.
+BringTrack is a script that uses bring.no's API to track parcels sent via Bring (Norwegian post), the mail postal provider in Norway.

 ## Usage
 The scripts needs a tracking number as agument.